The inverse limit topology and profinite descent on Picard groups in $K(n)$-local homotopy theory: Profinite descent for -local Picard groups

 This identifies the $E_1$-page of the spectral sequence.
 Similar to \Cref{thm:pic_ss}, the $d_1$-differentials are the same as those in the cobar resolution of $\pi_t(B\Smash_A X)$ as a continuous $G$-module.
 It follows that the terms on the $E_2$-page are continuous group cohomology of $G$. \end{proof} \begin{rem} Let $\mfrak=(p,u_1,\cdots,u_{n-1})$ be the maximal ideal of $\pi_0(E_n)$.
-In \cite[Theorem 4.3]{BH_E2term}, Barthel-Heard showed that if $\pi_t(E_n\hsmash X)$ is either pro-free and finite generated as an $\pi_0(E_n)$-module or has bounded $\mfrak$-torsion, then $E_2$-terms of the HFPSS for $X$ are also continuous group cohomology of $G$.
-Note that both assumptions imply $E_n\hsmash X$ satisfies the ML \Cref{cond:ML}. \end{rem} \begin{const} A descent filtration on $\Pic_{K(n)}\left(E_n^{hG}\right)$ can be constructed following \cite[Definition 3.27]{BBGHPS_exotic_h2_p2} and \cite[Equation 1.21]{CZ_exotic_Picard} as below:
+In \cite[Theorem 4.3]{BH_E2term}, Barthel--Heard showed that if $\pi_t(E_n\hsmash X)$ is either pro-free and finitely generated as an $\pi_0(E_n)$-module or has bounded $\mfrak$-torsion, then $E_2$-terms of the HFPSS for $X$ are also continuous group cohomology of $G$.
+Note that both assumptions imply that $E_n\hsmash X$ satisfies the ML \Cref{cond:ML}. \end{rem} \begin{const} A descent filtration on $\Pic_{K(n)}\left(E_n^{hG}\right)$ can be constructed following \cite[Definition 3.27]{BBGHPS_exotic_h2_p2} and \cite[Equation 1.22]{CZ_exotic_Picard} as below:

 \begin{itemize} \item By \Cref{prop:Pic_top}, the map of $K(n)$-local $\einf$-ring spectra $E_n^{hG}\to E_n$ induces a continuous group homomorphism $\phi_0\colon \Pic_{K(n)}\left(E_n^{hG}\right)\to \Pic_{K(n)}\left(E_n\right)$.
 By \eqref{eqn:Pic_En}, we have $\Pic_{K(n)}\left(E_n\right)\cong \Pic\left(E_n\right)\cong \Z/2$, generated by $\Sigma E_n$.
 As a result, $\phi_0$ is surjective.
 Set